Are you a blogger? Do you want to know how to monitor a website’s traffic? Do you wish to utilize visitor tracking to expand your company?

-- Most popular file types (doc,exe,js,pdf,ppt,tgz,zip,xls) are automatically added to the file download tracking feature.
+- Most popular file types (doc,exe, js, pdf, ppt, zip,xls) are automatically added to the file download tracking feature.

 More settings are visible as you scroll down.

-- Affiliate Link Tracking: It allows you to add more affiliate link pathways and comes with 2 affiliate link paths by default.
+- Affiliate Link Tracking: It allows adding more affiliate link pathways and comes with 2 affiliate link paths by default.

-- Access to MonsterInsights Reports – You have control over who has access to the reports.
+- Access to MonsterInsights Reports – You have control over who can access the reports.

-- Automatic Plugin Updates – You have the choice to enable or disable the automatic update installation feature.
+- Automatic Plugin Updates – You can enable or disable the automatic update installation feature.

 Click the ‘Save and Continue’ option after going over and making these suggested changes.

-You can choose from a variety of tracking options, add-ons, and practical plugins on the following screen.
+You can choose from various tracking options, add-ons, and valuable plugins on the following screen.

 After that, a new screen will appear with the text “Awesome, You’re All Set!”
-It indicates that the installation of Google Analytics on your WordPress website has been successful and the setup process is complete.
+It indicates that the application of Google Analytics on your WordPress website has been successful, and the setup process is complete.

 You are also informed on this screen when you can start seeing your website reports.
-It can take a few hours to 24 hours, depending on how big your website is.
+Depending on your website’s size, it can take a few hours to 24 hours.
 Don’t forget to click the button that says, “Finish Setup & Exit Wizard.”

 STEP 5: Enable Dual Tracking

-If you have both a Universal Analytics property and a GA4 property, you may now set up dual tracking.
-Dual tracking will enable you to take advantage of Google Analytics 4 while importing all of your past data from Universal Analytics.
+You may now set up dual tracking if you have both a Universal Analytics property and a GA4 property.
+Dual monitoring will enable you to take advantage of Google Analytics 4 while importing all of your past data from Universal Analytics.

 Find the Dual Tracking Profile box by scrolling down to Google Authentication on the main Settings page.
-Your GA4 Measurement ID or your Universal Analytics Tracking ID, whichever one you didn’t log in with within the setup process, can be entered here.
+Your GA4 Measurement ID or Universal Analytics Tracking ID, which you didn’t log in with within the setup process, can be entered here.